codergma/read_doc/docs/tutorial.rst

 =========================
  Tutorial
 =========================
-This tutorial is intended as an introduction to working with glitter_ and glitter-sdk_.
+This tutorial is intended as an introduction to working with glitter_ and glitter-sdk-py_.
 For an introduction on using these utilities, see the :ref:`examples`.